odaridavid/WeatherApp/README.md

 19. Edit default location from settings.
 20. Translate for currently supported languages.
 21. Cater for loading and error states in Setting screen
+22. Setup Google Play Services to get location and convert Longitude/Latitude to location name

 # Screenshots 📱